-5.2.2.
+5.3.2.
 Consideration of Target Key Performance Indicators for Beyond 5G

 The above consideration of the key features of Beyond 5G is consistent with the results of communication traffic trends investigation in Chapter 2 and the market expectations described in Chapter 3, 4, and section 5.1.
-To address these key features, Target Key Performance Indicators (Target KPIs) for Beyond 5G have been derived as shown in Table 5.2-1 and Table 5.2-2.
+To address these key features, Target Key Performance Indicators (Target KPIs) for Beyond 5G have been derived as shown in Figure 5.3-2 and Figure 5.3-3 respectively .

 It should be noted that each target KPI is applicable to a specific part of Beyond 5G communication systems.
-For instance, the minimum transmission delay will be defined as one-way user data transfer time between an application layer of a user equipment and corresponding peer application layer located at an edge node that gives the shortest transfer path (See Figure 5.2-2).
-Accurate definitions of each target KPI shall be further investigated and defined.
-Some of the target KPIs may need further refinement or tuning to provide the necessary and sufficient functionality and performance to serve the above market requirements and also to take the technology trends and feasibility described in Chapter 6 into consideration.
+For instance, the minimum transmission delay will be defined as one-way user data transfer time between an application layer of a user equipment and corresponding peer application layer located at an edge node that gives the shortest transfer path (See Figure 5.3-4).
+The target KPIs were considered to provide the necessary and sufficient functionality and performance to serve the above market requirements described in Section 5.1, however further study would be needed to define the details.
+Therefore the technology trends and feasibility related to these KPIs described in Chapter 6 would need to be further comprehensively examined in the future.